torproject/tor/doc/HACKING/ReleasingTor.md

 === 0.
 Preliminaries

-1. Get at least three of weasel/arma/Sebastian/Sina to put the new version number in their approved versions list.
+1. Get at least two of weasel/arma/Sebastian to put the new version number in their approved versions list.
 Give them a few days to do this if you can.